CFBCWorks/Independence40SKN/_items/SKN40Book52.md

 ##About this Item

-"Sir Cuthbert's devotion and love for medicine is aptly described, depicted and illustrated in the book "St. Kitts - 100 Years of Medicine" in which he wrote, "I had to let people know the foundation of the medicine we practice in St. Kitts is spiritual and scriptural."
+"Sir Cuthbert's devotion and love for medicine is aptly described, depicted and illustrated in the book "_St.
+Kitts - 100 Years of Medicine_" in which he wrote, "I had to let people know the foundation of the medicine we practice in St. Kitts is spiritual and scriptural."